 \textbf{Testbed.} We conduct all experiments on a six-GPU testbed, where each GPU is an NVIDIA GeForce RTX 3090 with 24 GB GPU memory.
-All GPUs are inter-connected using pairwise NVLinks and connected to the CPU memory using PCIe 4.0 with 32GB/s bandwidth.
-Additionally, the testbed has a total of 32 AMD Ryzen Threadripper PRO 3955WX CPU cores and 480 GB CPU memory.
+All GPUs are interconnected using pairwise NVLinks and connected to the CPU memory using PCIe 4.0 with 32GB/s bandwidth.
+Additionally, the testbed has an AMD Ryzen Threadripper PRO 3955WX CPU with 32 cores and 480 GB CPU memory.

 \textbf{Models.} We employ three popular \MoE-based \LLMs in our evaluation: \mixtral~\cite{jiang2024mixtral}, \qwen~\cite{yang2024qwen2}, and \phimoe~\cite{abdin2024phi}.
-Table~\ref{table:eval-moe-models} describes the parameters, number of \MoE layers, and number of experts per layer for the three models.
+Table~\ref{table:moe-models} describes the parameters, number of \MoE layers, and number of experts per layer for the three models.
 Following the evaluation of existing works~\cite{song2024promoe}, we profile the models to set the optimal prefetch distance $d$ to three before evaluation.

-\textbf{Datasets and traces.} We employ two real-world prompt datasets commonly used for \LLM evaluation: LMSYS-Chat-1M~\cite{zheng2023lmsys} and ShareGPT~\cite{sharegpt}.
+\textbf{Datasets and traces.} We employ two real-world prompt datasets commonly used for \LLM evaluation: \lmsys~\cite{zheng2023lmsys} and \sharegpt~\cite{sharegpt}.
 For most experiments, we split the sampled datasets in a standard 7:3 ratio, where 70\% of the prompts' context data (\ie, semantic embeddings and expert maps) are stored in \sys's Expert Map Store, and 30\% of the prompts are used for testing.
 For online serving experiments, we empty the Expert Map Store and use real-world \LLM inference traces~\cite{patel2024splitwise,stojkovic2025dynamollm} released by Microsoft Azure to set input and generation lengths and drive invocations.